Image

 3. Supporting Content

-It takes time for any business customers to consider and decide whether to purchase B2B products or services.
+It takes time for any business customer to consider and decide whether to purchase B2B products or services.
 To address this, B2B businesses continuously update their website content to include comprehensive buying guides, in-depth product videos, case studies, and blog posts.
 The primary goal is to educate and persuade potential customers about the value and effectiveness of their products.

 As a comparison, B2C customers tend to have simpler considerations when searching for a product online.
 B2C websites typically offer high-quality product images, discounts, customer reviews and ratings, and social proof in the form of testimonials and review videos.
-In Vietnam, top B2C ecommerce platforms like Shopee, Lazada, and Tiki provide this information on their websites to provide a positive shopping experience and increase customer satisfaction.
-This is one of the reasons behind the impressive growth of Vietnam’s Ecommerce industry, expected to generate revenue of $13 Billion by 2023, making it the 26th largest market globally.

 4. Pricing Model